In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 This is the simplified definition of what it means to work with brands and become a brand ambassador.
 In fact, the hubs has been a brand ambassador for Organic Valley and traveled around the state giving away coupons and free milk.
 The company paid him for his time (6 hours a day), food, and lodging for 3 days.

 Sounds too good to be true, right?
 And how does this apply to an online business?
-Well, thanks to the fabulous expertise of my friend Shannyn, from Frugal Beautiful, you can learn to work with brands who want to pay you to give away free stuff, do reviews, and model goods on social media.
+My friend Shannyn, from Frugal Beautiful, has perfected the idea of working with brands.

 She’s worked with Payless, Kohl’s, CVS, and tons more companies to get hotel stays, beauty products, clothes, shoes — all for free.
 It was her guidance that helped me earn my first dollar working with brands like E*TRADE, TaxAct, and Lifelock.